 South East and national average (upward trend).
 Life expectancy is increasing.
 Death rates from heart disease slightly lower than national and regional levels, but from cancer and stroke slightly higher than national and regional levels.
 Death rates from heart disease and stroke decreasing, and from cancer static.
 Participation in both health and exercise activities has significantly increased in recent years.
-3. Reduce the risk and vulnerability to flooding and harm from flooding and to make sure that further growth does not exacerbate existing situation.
+3. Reduce the risk and vulnerability to flooding and harm from flooding.
 No development permitted in flood plain against advice of Environment Agency.
 0 0 0 0 4.
 Reduce poverty, crime and social exclusion.
 Create and maintain safer and more secure communities Targets: Decrease deprivation, crime, anti-social behaviour and number of benefit claimants.
 Trends: isolated areas experiencing increased deprivation.
-Total incidence of crime dropping, but robberies and vehicle interference has increased.
-Increase in percentage of people who believe the police and council are dealing with anti-social 0 0 0 0

-5. To improve behaviour and crime Targets: improve accessibility to all accessibility to all services and facilities services and facilities.
-Trends: increased accessibility to local services by public transport over last three years.
-0 0 0 0 6.
-Make the best use of previously developed land and existing buildings Targets: 70% of new residential development to be on previously developed land between 2010 and 2027.
+Total incidence of crime dropping, but robberies and vehicle interference have increased.
+Increase in percentage of people who believe the police and council are dealing with anti-social behaviour and crime 0 0 0 0 5.
+To improve accessibility to all services and Targets: improve accessibility to all services and facilities.
+0 0 0 0 facilities Trends: increased accessibility to local services by public transport over last three years.
+6. Make the best use of previously developed land and existing buildings Targets: 70% of new residential development to be on previously developed land between 2010 and 2027.
 Economic development to be directed to urban centres and employment areas.
 Indicative density ranges given in Policy CS10.
 Trends: since 2012, the target is being met and exceeded.
-Between 2012 - 2013, 98.2% of residential development was on previously developed land.
+Between 2012 - 2013, 98.2% of residential development were on previously developed land.
 All new business floorspace were on previously developed land.
-0 0 0 0

-7. Minimise air, light and noise pollution.
+0 0 0 0 7.
+Minimise air, light and noise pollution.
 Ensure that air quality continues to improve Targets: improve air quality and maintain low levels of light and noise pollution.
 Trends: one AQMA (increasing trend).
 Air quality is generally good and in the main meets health based standards set by the Government.
 An Air Quality Management Area has been established on Anchor Hill in Knaphill.
-The main sources of air pollutants are busy and congested roads on the area.
+The main sources of air pollutants are busy and congested roads on the 0 0 0 0 area.
 Woking Transport Strategy identifies specific measures to mitigate transport impacts of future development.
 The measures are also identified the Council's Regulation 123 List for Community Infrastructure Levy (CIL) contributions.
-0 0 0 0 8.
-Reduce land contamination and safeguard agricultural soil quality Targets: reduce land contamination and avoid development on Grade 1, 2 or 3a agricultural land.
+8. Reduce land contamination and safeguard agricultural soil quality Targets: reduce land contamination and avoid development on Grade 1, 2 or 3a agricultural land.
 Trends: no significant loss of agricultural land; increase in number of sites with potential land contamination Remediation of Westfield Tip and provision of 198 dwellings.
-The number of sites of potential land contamination concern has gradually 0 0 0 0 increased in recent years.
-9. Conserve and enhance biodiversity Targets: maintain and enhance biodiversity.
+The number of sites of potential land contamination concern has gradually increased in recent years.
+0 0 0 0 9.
+Conserve and enhance biodiversity Targets: maintain and enhance biodiversity.
 Trends: little change over time.
 Majority of SSSIs in 'unfavourable but recovering' condition; majority of SNCIs stable or declining in quality.
 Increasing SANG provision.
 Stable bird populations.
-No quantifiable data at local level on the creation and enhancement of BAP priority habitats.
-However, data is expected to be forthcoming in the near future.
-Majority of SSSIs are in favourable recovering condition.
-Council has sufficient SANG land to mitigate against impacts of housing on the SPAs.
-Nightjar numbers are relatively stable since 2006, Dartford Warbler has seen 36% increase since 2010 (but overall decline of 92.6%).
-Woodlark slight decline since 2006.
 0 0 0 0